aadamsongit/aadamsongit/README.md

 I'm leading a tech stack overhaul at a startup, collaborating on open source, and building solo projects.
 I'm learning AI, AI dev tools, and agentic features.
 I generally prefer to use React or Next, but I believe in using the right tool for the circumstance.
 I have worked professionally with Python.
 I am looking for ways to pair my automation insights with AI and web dev.

+## About My Work

+I handle a bit of everything.
+I'm an engineer with React and frontend, also fullstack, also with a unique teaching/communications background.
+I've learned enough from my co-collaborating that I think I can lead a project, and my startup work will prove it.

 ## Solo Projects

 🧠 Hashle (Dev Wordle Clone)